 |Federal Holidays and Training Holidays||Closed|

-The Better Opportunities for Single Service Members (BOSS) program represents the voice of the single Service member.
-If you're a single Service member, BOSS members advocate for you by advancing quality of life issues on the installation, and in the barracks, to senior leaders on post and throughout the Army.
+The Better Opportunities for Single Soldiers (BOSS) program represents the voice of the single Soldier.
+If you're a single Soldier, the BOSS triad advocates for you by advancing quality of life issues on the installation and in the barracks to senior leaders on post and throughout the Army.
 "Let Your Voice Be Heard"

 The BOSS program is based on three program pillars:

-Want to get involved in the community and don't know how?
+Do you want to get involved in the community, but don't know how?
 Join BOSS on one of our many volunteer outings or opportunities.

 Garrison BOSS programs are managed by a Senior Enlisted Advisor, MWR Advisor and BOSS President.
-BOSS serves the Single Service member Community - active, guard and reserve - and single parents, geographical bachelors, all US Military Service Branches and Foreign Service Members assigned to the Installation.
+BOSS serves the Single Soldier Community (e.g., active, guard and reserve), - single parents, geographical bachelors, all US Military Service Branches and Foreign Service Members assigned to the Installation.